SB28 Alabama 2019 Session

 - Municipal courts, mayors and municipal court judges, powers and duties, further provided for, mayor authorized to remit court costs, municipal court judge authorized to issue arrest warrants and hold in contempt of court, Secs.
 12-14-15, 12-14-32 am'd.

-This bill would delete the authority of a mayor to commute sentences.
+- Deletes the authority of a mayor to commute sentences for municipal ordinance violations.

 - Subjects